voutilad/neo4j-spark-connector/README.md

 * `Neo4jDataFrame`, a SparkSQL `DataFrame` that you construct either with explicit type information about result names and types
 * or inferred from the first result-row
+* Neo4jDataFrame provides `mergeEdgeList(sc: SparkContext, dataFrame: DataFrame, source: (label,Seq[prop]), relationship: (type,Seq[prop]), target: (label,Seq[prop]))` to merge a DataFrame back into a Neo4j graph
+  * both nodes are merged by first propery in sequence, all the others will be set on the entity, relat
+  * relationships are merged between the two nodes and all properties from sequence will be set on the relationship
+  * property names from the sequence are used as column names for the data-frame, currently there is no name translation
+  * the result are sent in batches of 10000 to the graph

 ## GraphX - Neo4jGraph